Quasi-particle propagation across semiconductor-Mott insulator interfaces: Mott-semiconductor interface

 \section{Mott-semiconductor interface}

 To simplify the analysis, we consider a planar interface which coincides with a lattice plane.
-Then assuming a highly symmetric lattice such as a hyper-cubic lattice, we apply a Fourier transformation of the dependence parallel to the interface which yields the parallel hopping contribution $T_{\bf k}^\|$ (for details, consult Appendix B).
+Then assuming a highly symmetric lattice such as a hyper-cubic lattice, we apply a Fourier transformation of the dependence parallel to the interface